When eating at the wheel becomes driving without due care and attention

 Driving without due care and attention is a catch-all for several driving infractions.
 Despite the law’s vague wording, over the years case law has established when it does and does not apply.

 It is considered a serious offence and the penalties reflect this.
 Those convicted of it are liable to receive six penalty points and a $368 fine.
 Other knock-on consequences include driver risk premium and an automatic auto-insurance increase.
 A judge, justice of the peace or the Superintendent of Motor Vehicles may also issue a driving prohibition to those convicted of the offence.
 The only other MVA offence which gets close to it is excessive speeding.
-It is one remove from a criminal charge for dangerous driving.
+It is one removed from a criminal charge for dangerous driving.

 Eating at the wheel